breath holding dangers

 • Vigilantly observe participants to ensure consistent breathing throughout the session.

-• Notably, both instances of breath cessation transpired towards the session’s conclusion, precisely when I prompted participants to resume regular breathing.
-It’s crucial to exercise heightened vigilance during this phase, ensuring every individual in the group is actively breathing and has seamlessly returned to normal nasal respiration.
+• Notably, both seizure incidents occurred toward the end of the session.
+At the moment I prompted participants to resume regular breathing, these two individuals instead chose to hold their breath.
+This highlights the importance of exercising heightened vigilance during this phase, ensuring that everyone in the group is actively breathing and has smoothly transitioned back to normal nasal respiration.

 • Hypoxia Awareness: